 tunnel lining where it can be manage to drains to filtered away in the

-surrounding rock.
+surrounding drainage-coarse gravel.
 The ability of the DSM-DS to effectively perform

 this role depends on there being active shedding of the water to prevent the

 Walls: Planters that are bisected by structural expansion joints